 OPA Response to CPO’s Consultation on Revised Standards

 OPA has submitted a response to the CPO consultation on the revised Standard for Advertising.
 We thank members who took time to share their thoughts about the revised Standard.
-Read the OPA Response

 OPA has submitted a response to the CPO’s consultation on revised professional standards for Performing Controlled Acts and Other Restricted Activities and Physiotherapists Working with Assistants.
 We thank members who took time to share their thoughts with us about the revisions.
 Many noted concerns regarding the delegation of controlled acts by physiotherapists.
 The ability to delegate controlled acts has been in place for some time for physiotherapists but the revision of the standard made this more clear.
 As with physicians and most other regulated professions, we believe that physiotherapists have the knowledge and judgement to be able to decide whether delegation of a controlled act is appropriate.
 We do understand members’ concerns and for this reason have recommended that the standard include reference to the regulation that states that it is professional misconduct to delegate to someone who isn’t appropriate in competence or judgement so that all understand the elevated risk of delegation.

-Read the OPA Response
+Read OPA’s Response

 OPA closely monitors reductions and/or closures of physiotherapy services in the public sector.
 Reductions and closures affect physiotherapists and patients, the profession as a whole, as well as the entire health care system.
 When reductions to physiotherapy services are announced the OPA takes a series of steps to advocate on behalf of physiotherapists and their patients.
-Members can learn about these important steps.

 In conjunction with the Ontario Society of Occupational Therapists (OSOT), the OPA responded to an invitation by Dr. Samir Sinha to provide a submission on the importance of the inclusion of physiotherapy and occupational therapy services within the Ontario Government’s Seniors Care Strategy.
 The Seniors Care Strategy is part of Patient’s First: Action Plan for Health Care and aims to help seniors live healthier and longer within their homes.